delucks/pbnj/README.md

 I'm a `vim` user, if you are too: `vim -S etc/Session.vim`

 If you want to implement something interesting, send a PR!
+The source code is formatted using [black](https://github.com/ambv/black), please use it to format your patches.

 ### Running the Tests

 Code coverage by loc is about 100%, but use case coverage is nowhere near that number.
-We welcome new bug reports, if you encounter behavior you don't expect please let us know!
+We welcome new bug reports, if you encounter behavior you don't expect please let me know!

 ```shell
 virtualenv -p $(which python3) .